 - 1. The student must have satisfactorily completed all academic prerequisites for Field Practicum.
 (See Social Work Field Application in Field Practicum Manual).
 An overall cumulative GPA of 2.5 is required for admission into Field Practicum. - 2.
-The Field Practicum Admission Committee will assess an appraisal of the student's motivation and capacity to meet the goals and objectives of the Social Work program.
+An appraisal of the student's motivation and capacity to meet the goals and objectives of the Social Work program will be assessed by the Field Practicum Admission Committee.
 Whenever questions arise as to the suitability of a given student for field placement, the issue will be resolved by a majority evaluation of the admission committee, with consultation, if necessary from the department head.
 A recommendation of denial of admittance into Field Practicum will be briefly prepared in writing for confidential inclusion into the student's file. - 3.
-For evaluating potential candidates for entry into Field Practicum, the procedures will focus on the following: (a) protecting the client served by the student from unwitting and unintentional abuse or harm; (b) promoting student success; (c) assurance that Social Work Program at West Texas A&M University and the Social Work profession are well represented.
+For the purpose of evaluating potential candidates for entry into Field Practicum, the procedures will focus on the following: (a) protecting the client served by the student from unwitting and unintentional abuse or harm; (b) promoting student success; (c) assurance that Social Work Program at West Texas A&M University and the Social Work profession are well represented.

 The undergraduate Field Practicum Program is designed to provide students with practice experiences commensurate with the individual's academic and experiential preparation.
-Field Practicum 4688 (the first course) provides the student with social work activities that reinforce student knowledge of fundamentals in social work practice.
+Field Practicum 4688 (the first course) provides the student with social work activities that reinforce student knowledge of basic fundamentals in social work practice.
 Field Practicum 4698 (the second course) provides the student with the opportunity to build upon the knowledge and experience the first placement and the focus upon the development and deepening of skills in social work practice.